 By now, you know the importance of an employee incentive program and how meaningful rewards can make or break the participation rate of your organization's reward and recognition program.

 On the other hand, SHRM suggests a successful reward program with a budget of 1% or more of the total payroll.
-The incentive program should consider other factors that influence the final budget along with the budget consideration.
+In addition, the incentive program should consider other factors that influence the final budget and the budget consideration.
 They include:

 1. Administrative time

-Running a manual recognition program takes up a lot of time for the administrative and HR department.
-Ensuring that employees are properly rewarded recognized for their hard work is no easy task.
+Running a manual recognition program takes up much time for the administrative and HR departments.
+Ensuring employees are appropriately rewarded and recognized for their hard work is no easy task.

 The key benefit of an employee incentive program is increased employee engagement.
 This is crucial to keep in mind while considering a rewards budget.